dpiras/cosmopower-jax/README.md

 </p>

 `CosmoPower-JAX` in an extension of the [CosmoPower](https://github.com/alessiospuriomancini/cosmopower) framework to emulate cosmological power spectra in a differentiable way.
 With `CosmoPower-JAX` you can efficiently run Hamiltonian Monte Carlo with hundreds of parameters (for example, nuisance parameters describing systematic effects), on CPUs and GPUs, in a fraction of the time which would be required with traditional methods.
-We provide some examples on how to use the neural emulators below, and more applications in our paper (coming soon).
+We provide some examples on how to use the neural emulators below, and more applications [in our paper](https://arxiv.org/abs/2305.06347).

 Of course, with `CosmoPower-JAX` you can also obtain efficient and differentiable predictions of cosmological power spectra.
 We show how to achieve this in less than 5 lines of code below.